oktayelb/Prime-Reciprocals/README.md

 # 📊 Prime-Reciprocals

-A compact C program that explores a fascinating mathematical series involving the **reciprocals of prime numbers** and their relation to the **divisibility of natural numbers**.
+A compact C program that dives into an elegant mathematical sequence involving **prime reciprocals**—and how they relate to which numbers are divisible by primes.

 ---

-## 🧮 Formula
+## 🧮 The Core Idea

-The sequence is defined recursively:
+We define a sequence recursively like this:

 <p align="center">
   <img src="https://latex.codecogs.com/png.image?\dpi{150}&space;\color{White}E_{n+1}=E_n\left(1-\frac{1}{p_{n+1}}\right)+\frac{1}{p_{n+1}}" alt="Recursive Formula">
 </p>

-With initial value:
+It starts with:

 <p align="center">
   <img src="https://latex.codecogs.com/png.image?\dpi{150}&space;\color{White}E_0=\frac{1}{2}" alt="Initial Value">
 </p>

-Here,  p{n+1} is the (n+1) th prime number.
+Here, \( p_{n+1} \) is the \((n+1)\)th prime number.

 ---

-## 🧠 Interpretation
+## 🧠 What's Actually Going On?

-This sequence captures the **proportion of natural numbers** divisible by **at least one** of the first \(n\) primes.
+This sequence, \( E_n \), represents the **proportion of natural numbers** that are divisible by **at least one** of the first \(n\) prime numbers.

-In closed form:
+There’s also a closed-form expression for it:

 <p align="center">
   <img src="https://latex.codecogs.com/png.image?\dpi{150}&space;\color{White}E_n=1-\prod_{i=1}^n\left(1-\frac{1}{p_i}\right)" alt="Closed Form">
 </p>

-This is derived using the **inclusion–exclusion principle**, treating each prime as a “divisor event.”
+This formula comes from the **inclusion–exclusion principle**—it’s a clever way to count how many numbers are divisible by any among a group of divisors.

 ---

-## ✨ Motivation
+## ✨ Why This Is Interesting

-While experimenting with prime reciprocals, I suspected that this sequence would converge to:
+While playing around with this, I noticed that as you include more and more primes, the value of \( E_n \) gets closer and closer to 1:

 <p align="center">
   <img src="https://latex.codecogs.com/png.image?\dpi{150}&space;\color{White}\lim_{n\to\infty}E_n=1" alt="Limit">
 </p>

-Intuitively, this means that **almost all natural numbers** are divisible by at least one prime as the set of primes grows.
+This matches the intuition that **almost every natural number is divisible by at least one prime**—after all, only 1 isn’t!

 ---

-## 🔁 Optimizations

-The original implementation was slow for large \(n\), so I introduced **dynamic programming** to cache partial results.
-This reduced computation time by over **100×**.
+## 🚀 Performance Tweaks

+Originally, computing the sequence for large \( n \) was slow.
+I sped things up by using **dynamic programming** to cache intermediate results.
+That alone gave a **100× speedup**.
+It now runs smoothly even for large values of \( n \).

 ---

-## 🔬 Related Explorations
+## 🔬 Bonus Explorations

-This project inspired further generalizations:
+I couldn’t resist going deeper—so I tried some fun variations:

-- Using **squares of primes**:
+- **Using squared primes** instead of primes:

   <p align="center">
     <img src="https://latex.codecogs.com/png.image?\dpi{150}&space;\color{White}B_n=1-\prod_{i=1}^n\left(1-\frac{1}{p_i^2}\right)\approx1-\frac{6}{\pi^2}\approx0.39207" alt="Bn Series">
   </p>

+  This relates to the Riemann zeta function!

-- Using **products of 2 or 3 distinct primes**, forming inclusion–exclusion over those combinations.
+- **Combining multiple primes**: exploring numbers divisible by products of 2 or 3 distinct primes using more advanced inclusion–exclusion.

-More of these variants may be added to the repo later!
+More of these ideas might find their way into the repo soon.

 ---

-## 📦 Summary
+## 📦 What’s In the Repo?

-✅ Elegant recursive structure
-✅ Strong number-theoretic foundation
-✅ Optimized with dynamic programming
-✅ Converges to beautiful constants
+- `prime_reciprocal.c`: main C file with the recursive logic
+- `README.md`: this file 😊

 ---

-## 📁 File Overview
+## 🧩 Coming Soon

+Some planned additions:

-- `prime_reciprocal.c`: core C implementation of the recursive formula
+- A full breakdown of how the recursive formula is derived
-- `README.md`: you're reading it 😊
+- Generalizations to squared primes, prime triples, etc.
+- Plots and visualizations to show how fast these series converge

 ---

-## 🧩 Coming Soon

-I plan to include:
+## ✅ In a Nutshell

-- The full derivation of the recursive formula
+- Beautiful recursive structure
-- Generalizations for squared primes and multi-prime products
+- Grounded in number theory
-- Charts and visualizations of convergence behavior
+- Efficient and optimized

-Stay tuned!
+- Converges to meaningful constants

+---

+Thanks for checking this out!
+If you’re into prime numbers, recursion, or just enjoy seeing math and code come together, you’ll probably enjoy tinkering with this project too.